 - Docker Desktop integration for secure experimentation

-Performance Note: Container management adds 50-200ms latency overhead—acceptable for most use cases but not real-time operations.
+Performance Note: Container management can add latency, which may be acceptable for many use cases but should be tested for real-time security operations.

 Best For: Container-first organizations with existing Docker investments